Leikaab/apiconfig/.roo/rules-version-control/git_workflow.md

 **Commit Verification:**

 *   Using `git commit --no-verify` to bypass pre-commit hooks is **strictly prohibited**.
-All checks must pass before committing.
+All checks must be reported as passed by the `test-runner-summarizer` before committing.